 Insect bites and stings, medications, plants, chemicals, even shampoos can cause some dogs to develop a rash or hives, which can result in bald spots.

-Allergic rashes usually appear within minutes to hours of exposure, and other symptoms can include listlessness, fever, and lack of appetite.
-Always talk to your vet if your dog develops hives, as emergency treatment may be needed.
+Allergic rashes usually appear within minutes to hours of exposure, and other symptoms can include listlessness, fever, lack of appetite, and vomiting.
+Always talk to your vet immediately if your dog develops hives as emergency treatment may be needed.

 Other Causes of Bald Spots in Dogs